seedcommons/madeline/documentation/accounting/SETUP.md

 1. Click `Save`.
 A successfully updated flash message will appear.

 #### Switching between sandbox and actual quickbooks companies on your local development environment:
+1. For sandbox, you can log into an existing Intuit Developer account with the Madeline development credentials (in lastpass) to access existing sandbox companies.
 1. Make sure you have the correct oauth consumer key and oauth consumer secret set in your .env file.
 For example, the sandbox variables are QB_SANDBOX_OAUTH_CONSUMER_KEY
 1. Also in your .env file, set the QB_SANDBOX_MODE to 1 to use sandbox and 0 to use actual quickbooks companies
 1. Ask a team member for values for the consumer key and consumer secret if needed.